 When you’ve been through our rundown, leave a comment below letting us know which debuts you keep going back to time after time, and which records not included on our list you feel deserve a mention.

-In equal parts quirky, melodic and bonkers, The Coral’s debut album is a study in a group of musicians seriously enjoying themselves; as a result, there was no band in 2003 you wanted to be in more.
+In equal parts quirky, melodic and bonkers, The Coral’s debut album is a study in a group of musicians seriously enjoying themselves; as a result, there wasn’t a band in 2002 you wanted to be in more.

 Its hook heavy blend of embryonic New York rap and crunchy 80s rock helped to introduce an underground world to the mainstream, and set the Beastie Boys on the long road from archetypal outsiders to Hall Of Fame luminaries.